 Private investors, unhinged over Chavez's nationalizations and expropriations threats, halted projects.

-What's unhinged about shutting down your projects and operations when the government nationalizer knocks on your door?
+What's unhinged about shutting down operations when the government nationalizer knocks on your door?
 What's the point of continuing?
 Halting projects is rational, not unhinged.

 As for "expropriation threats," they were far more than threats.
 The government carried them out, often in violation of the laws of Venezuela, international law, and contracts.

-Some Chronicle editor should be fired for the story, then again for unhinged.
+Some Chronicle editor should be fired for the story, then fire again for unhinged.
+He should be marched out the door by rent-a-cops with his Che poster and other belongings in a cardboard box.

 Only one paragraph out of the whole miserable story could be said to be fair-minded about the fallen dreamer.
-Notice that it reports in the words of a critical bystander, sanitized by quotation marks, and is not asserted as truth in the words of the reporter.
+Notice that it reports in the words of a critical bystander, sanitized by quotation marks.
+By contrast, the paeans to the bad man are asserted as truth in the words of the reporter, without attribution and without evidence.

 [Quoting Daniel Yergin:] "He leaves behind an economy greatly weakened by spending, intervention, inflation[,] capital flight, and shortages.
 And, beyond Cuba his effort to create an alliance against what he called 'the U.S. empire' managed to enlist a few countries.
 Without his charisma and force of character, it is not [at?] all clear how his successors will maintain the system he created."